Pedro Abad Santos: Katipunan and Philippine-American War

-Pedro joined the Katipunan in 1896 and became a major under Gen. Maximino Hizon.
-He was arrested and failed for being a suspected member of the Katipunan, but was eventually released with the help of his family's influential friends.
+Abad Santos joined the Katipunan in 1896 and became a major under Gen. Maximino Hizon.
+He was arrested and jailed for being a suspected member of the Katipunan, but was eventually released with the help of his family's influential friends.
 After the declaration of Philippine independence, he settled down to a teaching job in Bacolor, but was recruited by Hizon and promoted to chief of staff in 1899 for the Philippine–American War.
 He was eventually captured by the Americans in June 1900 and was incarcerated at an American camp in San Fernando.
 He was allowed to walk freely in the camp and have family visitations as he was made an official English interpreter.
 Toribia and her son, Jose Basco Abad Santos, traveled from the evacuation town in Angeles, Pampanga, to the San Fernando camp.
 They found Pedro sickly and thin in their visit.

-Still, Pedro was in trial for banditry and guerilla activities, which was punishable by death.
+Still, he was in trial for banditry and guerilla activities, which was punishable by death.
 His family hired prominent American lawyer John Haussermann to defend him during his trial.
-Pedro received a life sentence of exile in Guam, which was reduced to 25 years of imprisonment in Old Bilibid Prison in 1901.
-He was released in 1903 due to a general amnesty proclaimed by President Theodore Roosevelt in July 4, 1902.
-Pedro arrived in the Philippines with a recurrent stomach ulcer.
+Abad Santos received a life sentence of exile in Guam, which was reduced to 25 years of imprisonment in Old Bilibid Prison in 1901.
+He was released in 1903 due to a general amnesty proclaimed by President Theodore Roosevelt on July 4, 1902.
+He arrived in the Philippines with a recurrent stomach ulcer.

 Political career

+Legal career

-In 1906, Pedro was admitted to the bar.
+In 1906, Abad Santos was admitted to the bar.
 From 1907 to 1909, he served as justice of the peace and as provincial fiscal in San Fernando, Pampanga.
 As provincial fiscal, he was also Pampanga's prosecuting attorney.
 He served as councilor of San Fernando from January 1910 to March 1912.
 From 1916 to 1922, he represented the Second District of Pampanga in the House of Representatives of the Philippine Islands for two terms.
+Abad Santos joined the Nacionalista Party on October 3, 1916.
+In his term in the House of Representatives, Abad Santos supported Manuel Quezon in a 1917 bill providing equal rights to divorce on the grounds of adultery for both sexes and a 1919 bill granting women's suffrage.

 He began offering pro bono legal services when he was a municipal councilor.
 Around a third of his cases were composed of peasants and workers, who were subsidized by the rest of his clients, who were from prominent families.
 His law office was a nipa hut near the Abad Santos ancestral house.